kmkaczor/csci4830/README.md

 NEW INSTRUCTIONS:

-Turns out python's own package manager has an updated version of django:
+Turns out python's own package manager has an updated version of django.
+This makes life easy on us as we don't have to only use outdated documentation:

     $ sudo pip3 install Django